crutonjohn/baremetalblog/content/about.md

 aliases: ["about-us", "about-me", "contact"]
 ---

-i am a father, Site Reliability Engineer, and the Sisyphus of tinkering.
-For work i specialize in monitoring and observability. i am very passionate about SRE tenents, open source software, Linux, music, automation, and breaking stuff until it works.
+i am a father, Site Reliability Engineer, and the Sisyphus of tinkering. for work i specialize in monitoring and observability. i am very passionate about SRE tenents, open source software, Linux, music, automation, and breaking stuff until it works.

 ## what?